SVG

 - Custom-element

 is="..."attributes inside<table>/<select>parents have parser-quirk handling that depends on the surrounding context.
-Rarely a problem in practice. - Whitespace-only text nodes between sibling elements are sometimes normalised by the parser.
+Rarely a problem in practice. - Whitespace-only text nodes between sibling elements are sometimes normalized by the parser.
 Same — rarely matters.

 xlink:hrefrequires the alias config the JSX runtime already provides (xlinkHref).